 Applications are moving super fast, and the data center firewall – while beefy – wasn’t really created to deal with change.

-That’s where the Illumio ASP comes in.
-It provides visibility and east-west segmentation, but it isn’t tied to the network in any way.
+That’s where the Illumio Adaptive Security Platform comes in.
+It provides visibility and East-West segmentation, but it isn’t tied to the network in any way.
 What’s more, it scales with every workload, so you don’t have to upgrade that firewall or ‘over-zone’ your data center...and, oh yeah, the same performance that you enjoy in your existing data center is the exact same performance you enjoy in public cloud.